 On 5 April 2006 Helen has rights in a defined benefits scheme of £10,000 a year (uncrystallised value is £10,000 x 20 = £200,000) and tax-free lump sum of £100,000.

-Helen's benefits came into payment on 29 April 2022 when the lifetime allowance is £1,073,100, it has been maintained at £1.8 million for the purpose of increasing the protected tax-free lump sum.
+Helen's benefits came into payment on 29 April 2023 when the lifetime allowance is £1,073,100, it's been maintained at £1.8 million for the purpose of increasing the protected tax-free lump sum.
 By this time Helen's pension has increased to £21,000 a year.
 The scheme uses a tax-free lump sum commutation factor of 12:1.

 To calculate the maximum tax-free lump sum Helen's scheme administrator has first to calculate the value of the post 6 April 2006 lump sum.
 The total benefits crystallised will be: